-Like other supplies, pregnancy tests can be collected directly from Cambridge SU or from your Welfare Officer.
+Like other supplies, pregnancy tests can be collected as part of the Sexual Health scheme.
 If the test is positive, it is advisable to do a further test to confirm, as false positives do occur.

 Among other places, medical advice, including about abortions, is available from your College Nurse and GP, and non-medical advice from the Student Advice Service and your tutor.